Hybrid Quantum Neural Networks with Amplitude Encoding: Advancing Recovery Rate Predictions: Data

 The relationship between various features and recovery rates of defaulted bonds is highly complex and nonlinear, which makes traditional linear models inadequate for accurate predictions.
 Previous studies have highlighted the intricate interactions between different factors influencing recovery rates.
 For example,~\cite{altman1996defaulted} finds that industry-specific characteristics, such as public utilities and chemicals, influence recovery rates significantly.~\cite{altman2005link} note that macroeconomic variables like GDP growth and stock market returns have weak correlations with recovery rates, while factors like default rates, seniority, and collateral levels play a more direct role.~\cite{acharya2007creditor} further documents that recovery rates are lower in distressed industries, emphasizing the importance of industry-specific dynamics.
 Additionally, models based on mixtures of Gaussian distributions, as introduced by~\cite{altman2014mixture}, show superior out-of-time forecasting accuracy compared to traditional parametric models.
 Similarly, nonparametric approaches like regression trees and support vector machines, as demonstrated by~\cite{yao2017enhancing} and~\cite{nazemi2018macroeconomic}, outperform linear regression in terms of prediction accuracy, especially in out-of-sample scenarios.
 These studies indicate that nonlinear relationships, including interactions between bond characteristics, market conditions, and macroeconomic factors, are better captured by more flexible machine learning models.
 Thus, a neural network capable of modeling such complex and nonlinear relationships is well-suited for predicting recovery rates of defaulted bonds.

 Our own data also reveals the complex nature of recovery rate prediction.
 For instance, when we examine the relationship between recovery rate, coupon rate, and maturity, we observe no clear linear relationship.
 A 3D plot of the recovery rate against these features, as shown in Figure~\ref{fig:rr_3d}, implies that the recovery rate is influenced by multiple factors in non-linear ways, further emphasizing the inadequacy of traditional linear regression models.
 Additionally, we observe considerable variability in average recovery rates across different years in Figure~\ref{fig:rr_ts}, which reflects the impact of changing market conditions.
+Figure~\ref{fig:default_counts} plots the yearly distribution of defaulted bonds in our sample.
+A notable feature of the dataset is the substantial imbalance across years.
+Defaults are relatively sparse in the early part of the sample, with a total of 597 defaulted bonds between 1999 and 2015.
+In contrast, defaults become considerably more frequent after 2015, with 1,128 observations from 2016 to 2023.
+This sharp increase reflects well-known credit cycle dynamics, including post-crisis restructuring waves and sector-specific downturns during the late 2010s and early 2020s.

 These patterns suggest that forecasting recovery rates using traditional statistical regression models would be ineffective.
 Thus, we adopt neural networks, which are better equipped to handle the nonlinearity and complexity of the data.